 Cheri, Wes, Rebecca, Barbara & Pres.
 Mike

 Wes and Barbara Gottlock, volunteers committed to bringing back Bannerman’s Island, spoke regarding the Island’s colorful history, the huge project of rebuilding the Castle and grounds back to its glory days and how the public can enjoy it even though it’s not yet finished.

 Peter, our Treas.
 Allie & Pres.
 Mike

 Peter Bedrossian, program Director of the Purple Heart Hall of Honor spoke, regarding the Hall’s reno, finding the recipients and some of their heart-rendering stories.

 Ed Sylcox, recipient Brendan Kachou and Dave Green

-Brendan Kachou was was awarded the Louis Bozzone Scholarship, which has been given for over 30 years by the New Windsor-Cornwall Rotary Club.
+Brendan Kachou was awarded the Louis Bozzone Scholarship, which has been given for over 30 years by the New Windsor-Cornwall Rotary Club.
 They brought the scholarship to our merger so it can continue for years.
 Brendan will attend the Albany College of Pharmacy.
-A second senior received this Scholarship, Adrianna Pean, but was unavailable for presentation.
+A second senior received this Scholarship, Adrianna Pean, but was unavailable to be present.

 8/4/15 Meeting Highlights

 David Morales of Promenade Assisted Living spoke of their newest facility in Middletown, now at the previous Southwinds location on Fulton.
 Their AALP (Affordable Assisted Living Program) will fill a significant need for seniors who can no longer live alone.
 One of 4 facilities, family owned, their philosophy is patients-oriented.

 – The meeting featured the induction of our newest member, Vonnie Hubbard.
 Welcome!
 We were honored that Knut Johnson, past District Governor, stepped forward to lead the ceremony.